-Please submit a letter of interest, curriculum vitae that includes a record of research experience and the names of three references, before August 17, 2017, to https://recruit.ap.uci.edu/apply/JPF04202.
+Please submit a letter of interest, curriculum vitae which should include a record of research experience, and the names of three references by November 19, 2018, to: https://recruit.ap.uci.edu/apply/JPF05036.

-The University of California, Irvine, is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
+The University of California, Irvine, is an Equal Opportunity/Affirmative Action Employer committed to excellence through diversity.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.